 The term as-a-Service generally means a cloud computing service that is managed for you so that you can focus on what’s more important, like your code and relationships with your customers.
 These offerings have grown in popularity because of their pricing models, which can be more cost-effective than self-managed, on-premise infrastructure.
 At the same time, the ecosystem of available technologies, partners, and integrations offered by cloud service providers continues to expand.

 With PaaS, hardware and an application-software platform are provided and managed by an outside service provider, but the user handles the actual application and data.
 Primarily for developers and programmers, PaaS gives the user a platform on which to develop, run, and manage their own applications without having to build and maintain the infrastructure usually associated with the process.
-Cloud platforms are a type of PaaS, which includes services provided by Alibaba Cloud, Microsoft Azure, Google Cloud, Amazon Web Services (AWS), and IBM Cloud.
+Cloud platforms are a type of PaaS, which includes services provided by Amazon Web Services (AWS), Microsoft Azure, Google Cloud, and IBM Cloud.